firebase/firebase-ios-sdk/ReleaseTooling/Template/README.md

 included in this archive, you'll need to use CocoaPods or use the [ZipBuilder](https://github.com/firebase/firebase-ios-sdk/tree/master/ReleaseTooling) to create your own custom binary frameworks.

-# Versions

-The xcframeworks in this directory map to these versions of the Firebase SDKs in CocoaPods.

-__VERSIONS__